Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Experiments Results

 \subsubsection{For {\textbf{Q1}}: Effectiveness of the Distributed GDM-based AIGC Framework}

 The distributed GDM-based AIGC framework optimizes energy usage by allocating denoising steps among the edge server and user devices while ensuring effective content generation.
 For ease of presentation, we consider two user devices with two different prompts.
 Specifically, {\textit{Device 1}} has {\textit{Prompt 1}}: {\textit{``A tiger sits in front of a bush''}} and {\textit{Device 2}} requires {\textit{Prompt 2}}: {\textit{``A dog sits in front of a bush''}}.
-The server initially executes $t_0$ denoising steps towards {\textit{Prompt 1}}, and then the two devices separately perform $t_1$ and $t_2$ denoising steps, respectively.
+The server executes $t_0$ denoising steps towards {\textit{Prompt 1}}, and then the two devices separately perform $t_1$ and $t_2$ denoising steps, respectively.

-Diverse power allocation strategies lead to various BEPs, impacting the quality of received data.
-Fig.~\ref{e1} examines the impact of different BEP on image quality at {\textit{Device 1}}.
-Our analysis yields two important insights: First, the user-side subsequent denoising process can mitigate the impact of bit errors, showing the framework's capacity to handle significant losses in wireless transmission.
-When the BEP is below $6\%$, the human-perceived image quality at {\textit{Device 1}} remains basically unchanged.
-Second, excessively high BEP impairs the generative results because semantic information in intermediate denoised results significantly deviates due to bit errors and cannot be fully recovered through further denoising.
-This is evident when the BEP exceeds $10\%$, where noticeable artifacts appear in the images.
-Additionally, we employed generative agents to simulate users with different personalities and provide the QoE.
-The assessment by generative agents aligns with human visual perception, confirming that the framework has a high tolerance for bit errors but there exists a threshold that should not be exceeded.
+{Diverse power allocation strategies result in different BEPs, which affect the quality of received images.
+Fig.~\ref{e1} examines the impact of varying BEP levels on image quality at {\textit{Device 1}}.
+The analysis yields two key observations.
+First, the user-side subsequent denoising process can compensate for moderate bit errors, indicating that the framework tolerates substantial transmission losses.
+When the BEP is below $6\%$, the human-perceived image quality at {\textit{Device 1}} remains largely unaffected.
+Second, excessively high BEP degrades the final outcomes because semantic information in intermediate denoised results deviates due to bit errors and cannot be corrected in subsequent steps.
+This degradation becomes evident when the BEP exceeds $10\%$, where noticeable artifacts appear.
+Additionally, we employed GAs to simulate users with different personalities and evaluate QoE.
+The assessment by GAs are consistent with human perception, confirming that the framework has a high tolerance for bit errors within a tolerable threshold.}

 The insights from Fig.~\ref{e1} highlight the crucial role of communications resource allocation.
 Building on this, Fig.~\ref{e2} delves into the computing resource allocation, i.e., the setting of diffusion steps across network devices, and its impact on our distributed GDM-based AIGC framework.
 As shown in Fig.~\ref{e2}, we can observe that an increased number of denoising steps in the server, i.e., $t_0$, enhances the {\textit{``tiger''}} semantics in the intermediate denoised results, influencing {\textit{Device 2}}'s final output.
 For example, when $t_0 = 2$ and $t_2 > 4$, the generated dog image on {\textit{Device 2}} barely exhibits tiger characteristics.
 However, if $t_0 = 3$, the generated dog on {\textit{Device 2}} is free of tiger features only when $t_2 > 6$.
 With $t_0 = 4$, the generated dog on {\textit{Device 2}} consistently displays tiger-like traits, such as stripes and coloration.
 Additionally, a minimum threshold of computing resources is essential; otherwise, the generated images lack distinctiveness, resulting in poor QoE.
 Furthermore, we observe that the semantic fusion of image content has varied effects on users with different personalities.
 For cases where $t_2 = 8$ with different $t_0$ settings, users with high {\textit{agreeableness}} might favor a non-threatening dog.
 Consequently, the highest QoE is observed when $t_0 = 2$.
 Conversely, users with lower {\textit{agreeableness}} and higher {\textit{openness}} may favor a dog with tiger-like novelty, yielding the highest QoE when $t_0 = 4$.